jgitlin-p21/chef-server/doc/FrequentTasks.md

 ## Updating rebar3

-- It is helpful to periodically update the copy of the rebar3 tooling that is included with Chef Infra Server.
+- It is helpful to periodically update the copy of the rebar3 tooling that is included with CINC Infra Server.
 - The following erlang apps need to be updated:
   - bookshelf
   - chef-mover